lamhq/tech-notes/pages/devops/aws/network/cloudfront.md

 CloudFront typically creates a domain name such as `a232323.cloudfront.net`.

-Alternate domain names can be added using a Route 53 alias record.

-For other service providers use a CNAME (cannot use the zone apex with CNAME).
+To use alternate domain names, add a Route 53 alias record.
+For other service providers, use a CNAME (cannot use the zone apex with CNAME).

-Moving domain names between distributions:
+To move domain names between distributions:
 - You can move subdomains yourself.
 - For the root domain you need to use AWS support.

+## CloudFront vs S3 Cross Region Replication

+CloudFront:
+- Is a CDN to cache content all around the world
+- Use Global Edge network (216 PoE)
+- Files are cached for a TTL (maybe a day)
+- Great for static content that must be available everywhere around the world

+S3 Cross Region Replication:
+- To replicate an entire bucket into another region
+- Must be setup for each region you want replication to happen
+- Files are updated in near real-time (no caching happens)
+- Read only
+- Great for dynamic content that needs to be available at low-latency in few regions